sushmakalvakuntla/Update-ReadMe/README.md

 	npm link

 Create or Modify the react components by following the [Style Guidelines](https://github.com/airbnb/javascript/tree/master/react).

+Make sure to add the components in the index.js file every time you have created a new one to export it.

 After creating or modifying the react components in react-wood-duck/src compile the src code as,